Information for Parents

-- The college credit your student earns will count toward a bachelor’s degree, associate of applied science or a one-year certificate at all Oregon Public Universities and many other institutions.
+- The college credit your student earns will count toward a bachelor’s degree, an associate of applied science or a one-year certificate at all Oregon Public Universities and many other institutions.
 Transcripts are free.

 - Your student can earn college credit for courses they are already taking for their high school diploma.
 This prevents students from having to take some or very similar classes in college in the future.

 Dual Credit Versus Advanced Placement (AP) Versus International Baccalaureate (IB)